Music of Saskatchewan

-Music in the Canadian province Saskatchewan, one of the Prairie Provinces, includes a variety of genres including Indigenous music, folk, country, jazz, and classical traditions.
+Music of Saskatchewan, one of the Canadian prairie provinces, includes a variety of genres including Indigenous music, folk, country, jazz, and classical traditions.

 History

-In the early days of settlement, the musical landscape of the province was defined by military and police bands, church choirs, immigrant teachers, and many traveling groups of artists who traveled by rail across the continent.
+In the early days of settlement, the musical landscape of the province was defined by military and police bands, church choirs, immigrant teachers, and many travelling groups of artists who travelled by rail across the continent.

 Cultural centres

 Regina

 Regina was incorporated in 1883, and became the provincial capital in 1905.
 Early in its history, the city boasted numerous bands, including a brass band, Musical and Dramatic Society and a number of church choirs.

 Frank L. Laubach, a professional Scottish musician arrived in Regina in 1904, and was a prominent figure for eighteen years.
 During that time, he founded the Regina Philharmonic Society (1904), the Regina Orchestral Society (1908), the Regina Operatic Society (1909) and the province-wide Saskatchewan Music Festival (1908, with F. W. Chisholm).

 After Laubach's retirement in 1922, three choral and orchestra society groups exist: Regina Symphony Orchestra, Regina Male Voice Choir and Regina Choral Society.
 Only two years later, the three societies again merged to form the Regina Philharmonic Association.
 The Regina Symphony Orchestra later departed from that association, in 1926.

-Musicians from Regina include Edith Fowke, Helen Dahlstrom, Nina Dempsey, Norman Farrow, Barbara Franklin, Stu Davis, Colin James, Audrey Johannesen, Muriel Kerr, Gary Kosloski, Peter Clements, June Kowalchuk, Owen Underhill, Gaelyne Gabora, Jack Semple, Rob Bryanton, Val Halla, Ron Scott, Brett Dolter, Beth Curry, Joel Fuller, Tyler Gilbert, John Dick, Dagan Harding (formerly of Despistado and Geronimo), Kenny Shields of Streetheart, and Paul Sloman from A Horse Called Horse.
+Musicians from Regina include Edith Fowke, Stu Davis, Colin James, Muriel Kerr, Owen Underhill, Jack Semple, Dagan Harding (formerly of Despistado and Geronimo), and Kenny Shields of Streetheart.

-Bands from Regina include The Dead South, Birds are Dinosaurs, Def 3, E Tea, Ghosts of Modern Man, Intergalactic Virgin, Into Eternity, LazerBlade, Library Voices, Pnice, Rah Rah, Tinsel Trees, The War Doves, and Robot Hive.
+Bands from Regina include The Dead South, Ghosts of Modern Man, Into Eternity, Library Voices, and Rah Rah.

-Dj's and Electronic Music Artists Neon Tetra, Limbo, Guidewire, Jeff Galaxy, Short Fat Steve and Hardtoe, DIG.IT.ALL, Mike Trues, Submit, Pulsewidth, Cueball, DR. J, Jadybug, Square Sound Round Body, and A Horse Called Horse.

 William Earl Brown founded the Soundaround label starting in the 1960s which featured many of the local country and ethnic bands recording in his basement studio.
 Mel West & The Meteors, and The Canadian Downbeats had a few singles on the Soundaround label, later picked up Canada-wide via Stan Klees' "Red Leaf" label.
 Mel West & The Meteors would chart Canada wide with their tracks "Sad & Blue" and "Seventh Saint".
 Earl had later success with the Grand Coulee Old Tyme Jug Band, and sold a number of albums via TV infomercials in the 1980s.

-Most current bands/artists produce CDs by themselves or with the aid of the Saskatchewan Recording Industry Association (SaskMusic).
-However, an increasing number of artists have moved to post their music on websites such as Myspace.